earthly/earthly/docs/ci-integration/remote-buildkit.md

 rm: can't remove '/var/earthly/dind/...': Resource busy
 ```

+This part of our documentation needs improvement.
+If you have a Kubernetes-based setup, please [let us know](https://earthly.dev/slack) how you have mounted `EARTHLY_TMP_DIR` and whether `WITH DOCKER` worked well for you.

 **`BUILDKIT_TCP_TRANSPORT_ENABLED`**

 This will configure `buildkitd` to listen on port `8372`.
 If you would like it to be externally available on a different port, you will need to handle that at the port mapping level.
 TCP is required for remotely sharing a daemon.